spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 - move account, role, login, logout from core into this P&P package
 - merge principal and account
 - migrate all backend modules to the bl/pa concept
+- `accountName` minimum length is 2
+- `displayName` minimum length is 2

 ## Lib:Bender